skepfusky/pandapaco-drawing-stats-vue/README.md

 interesting to see in all of his drawings to see said data and it's various datasets.

+As mentioned previously, this project collects the following:

+- The title and date of the piece
+- Number of character(s) species and names
+- Facial expressions
+- Media type (either drawn digital or traditional)
+- Programs/mediums used
-This project collects drawing data on the title and date of the piece, character's species and names, facial expressions, and the source where I got the data from.
+- The source where I got the data from

-This task seem daunting since I have to manually source it through FurAffinity and DeviantArt for his draft drawings (including his *Art & Biro* comics).
+I have to manually source it through FurAffinity and DeviantArt for his draft drawings (including his *Art & Biro* comics).
 Unfortunately, drawings from Twitter won't be counted in order to ease the load on my end and the dataset as well since all the data gathered will be hardcoded to the site.

-This whole process is explained further on the [Juypter Notebook][notebook] file.

 ## Why did you create this project?